wp-plugins/sched-embed/readme.txt

 == Description ==

-Due to WordPress security restrictions, the Sched embed method will not work at all when used on a WordPress multisite setup, in single site setups users with an Author or Contributor role will also be unable to use the Sched embed method.

 This plugin provides a shortcode which allows you to embed event content from sched.org into your WordPress site.

+Due to WordPress security restrictions, Authors and Contributors on your site will be unable to use the standard embed code provided by sched.org.
+If you use WordPress Multisite then nobody on your site will be able to use the standard embed code at all.
+This plugin allows you to embed event content from sched.org using a simple shortcode instead.

 Plugin development was sponsored by [Internet Retailing](http://internetretailing.net).